How to make sure you always have bananas for baking

-It’s not a big deal to blend the 3-ingredients for my basic blend (I promise!), and some readers have even had success replacing that blend in my recipes that call for it with King Arthur Flour’s all purpose gluten free flour blend.
+It's not a big deal to blend the 3-ingredients for my basic blend (I promise!).
+In fact, some readers have even had success replacing that blend in my recipes that call for it with King Arthur Flour's all purpose gluten free flour blend.
 Personally, I find that blend too starchy and the rice flour in it too gritty, but if you like it, go for it!

 This easy but special banana bread with a chocolate swirl is only lightly sweet, but moist, tender and just packed with banana flavor.
 And you simply must have a good banana bread recipe, you know, for when bananas are in season. ;)

 2 cups (280 g) gum-free gluten free flour blend (185 grams superfine white rice flour + 62 grams potato starch + 34 grams tapioca starch/flour)

 1/2 teaspoon xanthan gum

 2/3 cup (133 g) granulated sugar

 6 tablespoons (84 g) unsalted butter, melted and cooled

 2 eggs (100 g, weighed out of shell) at room temperature, beaten

 3/4 cup (6 fluid ounces) buttermilk, at room temperature

 1 cup (200 g) mashed ripe bananas (from about 2 medium bananas)